dylantrann/cse15l-lab-reports/labreport3/report3.md

 # Lab Report 3
 For this lab report, we were given the option to research any of the three different commands: `grep`, `find`, and `less`.
 I decided to choose `less` since its the command we have the least experience with.
 I've looked into four different options that help modify the way `less` is used.
 For the most part, I used [this website](https://phoenixnap.com/kb/less-command-in-linux) to find interesting options for `less` and learned how they worked by testing it on my own in VSCode.

+Also, since I'm using `less`, it's a little bit hard to copy the exact output and paste it in block code.
+Instead, I took as many photos as I needed and put the input it block code.
+This was my solution and I hope it worked well!

 ## Auto Exit: `-e`
 The first one I looked into was `-e`.
 At first glance it seems really basic but it's actually really convient for reading multiple connected articles.